Meet your candidates

-All EPATH members (list as of June the 30th 2021) will receive a personal invitation from the WPATH secretary to vote online.
+All EPATH members (list as of March the 15th 2023) will receive a personal invitation from the WPATH secretary to vote online.
 You will be asked to rank the candidates to your preference, with a minimum ranking of 3 candidates.
-Voting is open until August 6th 2021, 5 pm CET.
+Voting is open until April 2nd 2023, 5 pm CET.
 The results will be calculated using the Single Transferable Voting system.
 STV enables votes to be cast for individual candidates rather than for organisations/parties and also provides approximately proportional representation, ensuring that substantial minority factions have some representation.
-The outcome of the election procedure will be announced during the General Assembly at the EPATH Conference in Gothenburg.
+The outcome of the election procedure will be announced during the General Assembly at the EPATH Conference in Killarney.

 How is the board composed?

 The EPATH Board of Directors, includes four At-Large Board members and four Officers of the organization (President, Past President, President Elect, and Secretary- Treasurer).
-Two At-Large board members (Griet De Cuypere and Walter Bouman) will leave our board after several years of serving as Board Members.
-Therefor, we need two new incoming members to be elected by the membership.
+One At-Large board members (Guy T’Sjoen) will leave our board after several years of serving as Board Members.
+We need two new incoming members to be elected by the membership.

 All nominated Board members are in good standing professionally and are recognized in their field.
 For the EPATH board, maximizing geographical, professional and gender diversity across the Board is paramount.
 We urge our members to take these criteria into account when invited to select their candidates of preference.